canonical/ubuntu-pro-client/docs/howtoguides/enable_realtime_kernel.rst

 .. _manage-realtime:

-How to manage Real-time Ubuntu
+How to enable Real-time Ubuntu
 ******************************

 `Real-time Ubuntu <realtime_>`_ is supported on Ubuntu 22.04 LTS (Jammy)